MSIA/2021-msia423-Chen-Zhiyang-project/README.md

 ### Success Criteria

 #### 1. Model Performance Metric:
 The model will be tested on the Food.com users interaction dataset.
-It is considered a success if the recommender system manage to
-As for the predicted score score, the desired Cross-Validation R-squared prior to deployment is 0.7.
+For the recommender system, mAP and nDCG will be used.
+An ideal nDCG will be higher than 0.7.
+For the predicted score, the desired Cross-Validation R-squared prior to deployment is 0.7.

 #### 2. Business Metrics:
-In ideal, an A/B testing should be conducted and compare

-user rating
-the rating of recipe
-It is condiered a success if the rating on Recipe recommended is higher than that of
+Ideally, an A/B testing should be conducted.
+Two metrics should be considered: the amount of time spent to find out recipes and the ratings for the new recipe.
+We would compare between the group of users who select new recipe using the app and the group who do not.
+Overall, the successful deployment of the app should increase users' satisfaction with the experience of searching and cooking, helping people to find recipes that fit their taste in a shorter amount of time.

 <!-- toc -->